bitsofcotton/ddpmopt/README.md

 # Infection
 We're in prediction result controlled condition, so we don't get actual output images to confirm result, so we need to implement this repository only with the hypothesis we firstly have and their implementation is correct or not one.

+# Tips on timing-related cultivated conditions
+We re-target cultivated conditions to do recursive on PP... predictors to shirked information amount copy to 1:1 reason.
+We're doing best on our meaning in such a condition but the jammer on them also exists so the stream not predictable nor invariant result forever exists.

+Usually, we only need 3 of the layers to fix 3^(3^3) for root information amount, however the tree can continue forever, so we bet the input stream is worse cultivated than we predict to get better result.

 # Usage:
     # copy color structure
     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt